 1. Rent A Cabana

 Renting a cabana in Phoenix is one of my favorite staycation ideas.
 It is so much fun to spend a day relaxing, ordering food and smoothies by the pool.
-And if I get to spend my night in a comfy bed where someone else will change the sheets in the morning, sign me up.
+Also, if I get to spend my night in a comfy bed where someone else will change the sheets in the morning, sign me up.

-My favorite family friendly hotels with cabanas
+My favorite family-friendly hotels with cabanas

 I love the Biltmore because the cost of rooms here is fairly reasonable compared to some other places.
 With all that you are getting, it is certainly a steal.